Christine Hamilton

 Mary Christine Hamilton (née Holman; born 10 November 1949) is an English media personality and author.
 She is married to Neil Hamilton, the former Conservative Member of Parliament (MP) for Tatton.

-Hamilton and her husband have become prominent supporters of the UK Independence Party (UKIP), with Neil standing for a local council seat in the 2014 local elections.
-Neil Hamilton's application to become a European Parliamentary candidate for UKIP was rejected in 2013, though he had been elected to UKIP's National Executive Committee in 2011.
+Hamilton and her husband were prominent supporters of the UK Independence Party (UKIP).
+Neil was elected to Welsh Parliament as the leader of UKIP Wales in 2016 and served until he was defeated in the 2021 Senedd election.
+He became acting leader of UKIP in 2020 and was elected leader of the party in 2021, serving until May 2024.

 Early life

 Hamilton's father was a GP in Ringwood, Hampshire, and she grew up in the New Forest area.
 She attended Wentworth College, an independent boarding school for girls in Bournemouth and a co-educational Grammar School in Christchurch, Hampshire.
 She then studied sociology at the University of York and first met Neil Hamilton when they both attended a student political conference.
 In 2006, they released a song coinciding with the World Cup, "England Are Jolly Dee".